-Status offenses are acts considered wrongful or chargeable only when committed by a minor.
-They involve restrictions placed on minors so they will be more likely to attend school, return home at a safe hour or avoid using or becoming addicted to nicotine, alcohol or illegal drugs.
+Status offenses are noncriminal acts considered wrongful or chargeable only when committed by a minor.
+They involve restrictions placed on minors so they will be more likely to attend school, return home at a safe hour, or avoid using nicotine, alcohol, or illegal drugs.
 Juveniles charged with a status offense:

 - are accorded the same due-process rights as a juvenile accused of a crime.